secretstartups/handbook/sites/handbook/source/handbook/marketing/plan-fy22/index.html.md

 :stopwatch:  **Timeline:** Ensure marketing alignment by end of February 2021

 :busts_in_silhouette:  **Audience:** Marketing
-- Note: alignment with sales, customer success, product, etc. is occuring, but the intended audience of this HB page is Marketing
+- Note: alignment with sales, customer success, product, etc. is occurring, but the intended audience of this HB page is Marketing

 :white_check_mark:  **Measure:** How do we confirm everyone is aligned?
 - Handbook page as SSoT